 Sven Faulconer, born and raised in Belgium, is a Los Angeles-based composer for film and television.
-His musical style covers a wide and unique range, which is reflected by the remarkable list of credits that he’s acquired over the years.
+He employs a wide and unique range of musical styles, as reflected in the remarkable list of credits acquired by him over the years.

-A keen sense for collaboration and strong storytelling skills have earned him additional music credits on blockbuster movies like The Hunger Games, Nightcrawler, Catching Fire, The Bourne Legacy, Mockingjay Part 1, The Green Hornet and Parkland.
-His original approach on independent productions has resulted in numerous scores with a very distinctive character.
+In particular, a keen sense for collaboration and strong story-telling skills have earned him music credits on such blockbuster movies as The Hunger Games series, Nightcrawler, The Bourne Legacy, The Green Hornet and Parkland.
+His original approach in independent productions has resulted in numerous scores with a very distinctive character.

-Sven started studying music at the age of 6.
-He quickly developed a taste for improvising on the piano and soon began writing his own pieces.
-Throughout the years, Sven became a passionate clarinet player and performed a number of clarinet solo concertos with symphonic orchestra.
+Beginning formal music training at age 8, Sven showed an early knack for improvisation and was soon writing his own pieces.
+Over the years he has also become a passionate clarinet player and performed a number of solo concertos with symphonic orchestra.

-His studies took him on an exciting journey, starting in Ghent, later moving to Rome to conclude his academic career in Los Angeles at the renowned UCLA Film Scoring program.
-He’s always been impressed by the powerful synergy between music & film, as well as by the fulfillment which the film scoring process brought to him.
+His studies took him on an exciting journey starting in Ghent, later moving to Rome to conclude his academic career in Los Angeles at the renowned UCLA Film Scoring Program.
+As always, he was driven by the powerful synergy of music and film, paired with the fulfillment that the film scoring process brought to him.

-Since his move to Los Angeles, he’s had the pleasure to learn from several A-list composers – more specifically his experience at Remote Control (Hans Zimmer’s studio) and his ongoing collaboration with James Newton Howard, composer of films like Maleficent, The Sixth Sense, The Dark Knight and I Am Legend.
+Since his move to Los Angeles, Sven has had the pleasure of learning from several A-list composers – more specifically his experience at Hans Zimmer’s Remote Control Productions and his ongoing collaboration with James Newton Howard, composer of films such as The Hunger Games series, Maleficent, The Sixth Sense, The Dark Knight and I Am Legend.